 - Do not change your clothes, take a shower, or brush your teeth after an assault.
 Avoid eating or drinking before you seek help.
-If you do change your clothing, bring everything with you to the emergency department.
+If you do change your clothing, bring everything with you to the emergency department (ED).

 - For support, contact a trusted friend or family member.

 - Find a local hospital or clinic.
 If necessary, hospital staff may perform a forensic examination and/or evidence collection.
-The emergency department at Magee-Womens Hospital of UPMC is staffed with sexual assault nurse examiners who have been trained to care for sexual assault victims.
+The EDs at UPMC Magee-Womens Hospital, UPMC Mercy, and UPMC Hamot are staffed with sexual assault nurse examiners (SANE) who have been trained to care for sexual assault victims.

 Why Should You Go to a Hospital After Sexual Assault?

-The emergency department at Magee-Womens Hospital of UPMC has a private room designated for victims of sexual assault.
+The ED at UPMC Magee has a private room designated for victims of sexual assault.
 Staff members are trained to collect evidence and provide medicine to prevent infections or sexually transmitted diseases.
-You can also receive a more in-depth evaluation to determine if you have any internal injuries.
+You also can receive a more in-depth evaluation to determine if you have any internal injuries.

 Treatment for the Effects of Sexual Assault

 When you arrive at the hospital, you will speak to a doctor or nurse.
 Provide as much detail about the incident as possible so they can determine the proper treatment.

 Your care team will treat any immediate injuries.
 With your permission, they will perform an exam that includes: